garrett-lam/cse15l-lab-reports/lab-report-4-week-8.md

 There are 3 valid links in Snippet 2: **a.com**, **a.com(())**, and **example.com**.
 ![snippet2](snippet2.png)

-There is 1 valid links in Snippet 3: **https://ucsd-cse15l-w22.github.io/**
+There is 1 valid link in Snippet 3: **https://ucsd-cse15l-w22.github.io/**
 ![snippet3](snippet3.png)

 Based on VS Code preview, I created these tests to run in my own markdown-parse repository and in the other group's markdown-parse repository I reviewed.
-(6 Test Methods were created)
+(6 test cases were created total, 3 in each repository)
 ![testsnippet1](testsnippet1.png)
 ![testsnippet2](testsnippet2.png)
 ![testsnippet3](testsnippet3.png)